nasa-butterfly/web-material/science_team_resumes/gentemann_cv.md

 - 2017: Using Saildrone autonomous in situ data for satellite validation and research into upper ocean physics and ecology.
 Role: PI.
 - 2016: Quantification of Atmospheric Influence on Passive Microwave Observations.
 Role: external expert consultant.
 - 2015: Improved Spatial Resolution Sea Surface Temperature Fields from AMSR-E.  Role: Co-I.
-- 2015: Using satellite data to understand the impact of the Pacific SST anomaly on Californiaís drought.
+- 2015: Using satellite data to understand the impact of the Pacific SST anomaly on California‚Äôs drought.
 Role: PI.
 - 2014: Continuation of Inter-Calibrated Ocean Products from GCOM-W AMSR2.
 Role: PI.
 - 2014: Analysis and Mitigation of Atmospheric CrossTalk in VIIRS SST Retrievals.
 Role: Co-I.
 - 2013: Estimating the effective heat capacity of the ocean.
 Role: PI.